Machine learning: It’s all about the data

 There are countless examples of machine learning at work in construction with a large number of OEMs having their own programmes in place, not to mention what’s being worked on by specialist technology companies.

-One of these OEMs is USA-based John Deere.
-Andrew Kahler, a product marketing manager for the company says that machine learning has expanded rapidly over the past few years and has multiple applications.
+One of these OEMs is US-based John Deere.
+Andrew Kahler, a product marketing manager for the company tells International Construction that machine learning has expanded rapidly over the past few years and has multiple applications.

 “Machine learning will allow key decision makers within the construction industry to manage all aspects of their jobs more easily, whether in a quarry, on a site development job, building a road, or in an underground application.
 Bigger picture, it will allow construction companies to function more efficiently and optimise resources,” says Kahler.